Nick Duncombe: Career

 Duncombe initially played for the Saracens' youth squads before joining Harlequins.
 He made his professional debut in 2002.

 On 2 February 2002 Clive Woodward gave Duncombe his England début as a half-time replacement for the injured scrum-half Kyran Bracken against Scotland at Murrayfield.
-Selection came after having played just 270 minutes of senior rugby for Harlequins' first XV – and just 12 days after his 20th birthday - making him England's youngest scrum half of the professional era.
+Selection came after having played just 270 minutes of senior rugby for Harlequins' first XV – and just 12 days after his 20th birthday – making him England's youngest scrum half of the professional era.
 He earned his second cap in the next fixture against Ireland on 16 February 2002.

 Besides the 15-a-side version, Duncombe also represented England in sevens at the 2002 Commonwealth Games.

 Death

 Duncombe contracted meningitis while on what has erroneously been described as a warm-weather training trip to Spain with his club Harlequins.
 In reality, it was a short break, to Lanzarote, with his club colleague, Nathan Williams.

 Dan Luger, another established England international, was also due to be on the trip with Duncombe, but was called into the England squad to play France at Twickenham.

-A statue of Nick is displayed at Harlequins Twickenham home, The Stoop.
+A statue of Duncombe is displayed at Harlequins Twickenham home, The Stoop.
 On the front of the statue, the plinth reads: